Enable SVG Support in WordPress

 Fortunately, there are a few ways to incorporate vector files into your website.
 While not a native feature, Scalable Vector Graphics (SVG) files can be used to display two-dimensional images on WordPress sites.
 With a little reconfiguring, you’ll be able to optimize some of your logos and other graphics using this file type.

-Note: If your site is hosted with WP Engine, we natively support GZIP compression on SVG files.
-If you’re interested in trying out our fully managed hosting platform, we also offer four months of free WordPress hosting with new annual plans.
+Note: If your site is hosted with WP Engine, our platform natively supports GZIP compression on SVG files.
+If you’re interested in trying out our fully managed hosting platform, we also offer four months of free hosting for WordPress sites with new annual plans.

 An SVG file is a type of vector image.
 Vector files are composed differently than more common image file types.
-For example, a JPG is made up of thousands of pixels.
-With an SVG file, on the other hand, that is not the case.
+For example, a JPG is made up of thousands of pixels. but that is not the case with an SVG file.

 Vector images are more like a set of written instructions.
 They don’t contain pixels that form a larger image.
 Instead, they include a schema-like set of data that creates a two-dimensional image.
 This means there are some unique benefits to using SVG files.

 SVGs have a number of perks.
 Since they are highly scalable, you can manipulate the size as needed without impacting the quality of the image.
-As you might know all too well, if you try to scale a JPG up in size, the quality degrades to an unusable level very quickly.
+As you might know all too well, if you try to scale up a JPG to increase its size, the quality degrades to an unusable level very quickly.

 That’s where SVGs can come in handy.
 While they aren’t meant for displaying traditional photographs, they are a great choice for business logos, icons, and other simple graphics on your website.

 Additionally, SVG files tend to be significantly smaller than other image types.
 This means your site won’t get bogged down by graphics.
-What’s more, SVG files are indexed by Google, and have been for quite some time.
-This can be a real boon for your site’s Search Engine Optimization (SEO).
+What’s more, SVG files are indexed by Google, and have been for quite some time, so they can be a real boon for your site’s Search Engine Optimization (SEO).

 Since WordPress doesn’t include support for SVGs out of the box, you’ll have to work a little harder to include them on your website.
 In the next few sections, we’ll go over how to add SVG files to your website with a plugin and via a manual process.